MartinaCardinali/Statistics/README.md

-Statistics for Bioinformatics and eScience
+## Statistics for Bioinformatics and eScience
-The folder contains the assignment text and development (exercise_*) of both the professor (week*) and my group (handin*).
+The folder contains different folders: one for each week with an assignment text and its development (exercise_) by the professor (week) and by my group (handin).
-It also contains some codes of specific exercises executed in class for the exam preparation.
+It also contains some codes of specific exercises executed in class for the exam preparation and two practice tests.